What Makes a Face Beautiful? – Beauty is in the eye of the beholder

 Facial features (ratios) and Perception of Attractiveness Experiments

-Several experiments designed to measure the attractiveness of faces -that involve extensive studies and numerous images of human faces – supports that there is far MORE agreement than disagreement across cultures as to what is viewed as beautiful or not.
+Several experiments designed to measure the attractiveness of faces have been conducted.
+They involve extensive studies and numerous images of human faces.
+They support that there if far MORE agreement than disagreement across cultures as to what is viewed as beautiful or not.

 Our brains seem to do MUCH MORE than simply recognize a beautiful face based on what we’ve been taught to see as beautiful.